AndyV773/pp4/TESTING.md

 #### Lighthouse Testing

-- Proformace issues mainly with mobile due to images
+- Performace issues mainly with mobile due to images
 - Low score for best practice due to third party cookies from cloudinary

 | Template | Mobile | Desktop |